 To succeed, you’ll need the right adaptation strategies to take hold of opportunities provided by effective global operations.

-Globalisation initiatives often start within your finance department, as accounting teams look to set up new companies, entities, or chart of accounts to support the expansion.
-This requires the financial management system to support multiple dimensions, currencies, intercompany transactions, and consolidations.
-It also requires a strategy to support global governance and standardisation to ensure your financial reporting is optimised.
+Globalisation initiatives often start within your finance department, as accounting teams will create new companies, entities, or chart of accounts to support the expansion.
+This requires your financial management system to support multiple dimensions, currencies, intercompany transactions, and consolidations.
+It also requires a strategy for supporting global governance and standardisation to ensure your financial reporting is optimised.

 The benefits of globalisation

-As globalisation makes international expansion more feasible for your company, it also offers many benefits that make it worth any complexity you might face.
+Globalisation makes international expansion more feasible for your company by offering many benefits that outweigh any complexity you might face, such as:

 - Expanded market reach.
-As the world marketplace continues to expand, goods and services are able to be distributed even faster around the word.
+As the world marketplace continues to expand, goods and services can be distributed around the world more quickly.

 - Competitive advantage.
-By working to meet the demands of efficient production and competitiveness in the marketplace wherever you’re based, your company gains a greater perceived value and generates more sales.
+By working to meet the demands of efficient production and competitiveness in the marketplace where you’re based, your company gains a greater perceived value and generates more sales.

 - Diversification and partnerships.
-In developing new strategies for products and services, implementing diversification, and expanding for new partnerships allows for your organisation’s global expansion by entering new markets and increasing your current value or extending your success.
+Developing new strategies for products and services, implementing diversification, and expanding for new partnerships supports your organisation’s global expansion by introducing new markets and increasing your current value or extending your success.

 - Cost reduction.
-As goods are produced all over the world, specialising in producing those goods enables lower average costs for your products.
-Shifting your production to lower-cost countries gives your business a competitive edge.
+As goods are produced all over the world, specialising in the production of specific goods lowers the average costs of your products.
+Shifting your production to more cost-efficient countries helps give your business a competitive edge.

-Technology is shaping how businesses expand into the foreign markets, especially within developing and emerging markets.
-Some ways technology can help finance teams with global expansion are to:
+Technology shapes how businesses expand into foreign markets, especially within developing and emerging ones.
+Technology can help finance teams with global expansion by:

-- Easily support globalisation in finance.
+- Easily supporting globalisation in finance.
 The right technology platform will simplify the support of multiple languages, currencies, inter-company transactions, and financial consolidations.

-- Ensure adherence to local compliance regulations.
+- Ensuring adherence to local compliance regulations.
 Keep track of local and global laws and regulations to stay in compliance with the click of a button.

-- Reduce complexity and risk.
-Competing online in foreign markets or opening in new countries can introduce new risks and complexities to your business.
-By following financial patterns of international markets and reducing the cost of capital, new technology like an out-of-the-box solution providing localisation and translation can help simplify those processes and provide solutions backed by data.
+- Reducing complexity and risk.
+Competing online in foreign markets or operating in new countries can introduce new risks and complexities to your business.
+By following financial patterns of international markets and reducing the cost of capital, new technology, such as an out-of-the-box solution providing localisation and translation, can help simplify those processes and provide solutions backed by data.

-- Scale faster.
-Stay ahead of supply chain disruptions, trade deals, and new government policies with low code extensible tools that support adaptation to changing localisation requirements.
+- Scaling faster.
+Stay ahead of supply chain disruptions, trade deals, and new government policies with low-code extensible tools that support adaptation to changing localisation requirements.

-- Governance and standardisation.
-By ensuring transparency and increasing openness between government agencies and its people, your constant transformation to enhancing how your customers are assisted will keep your business ahead of the game and constantly enhance how your customers are assisted.
+- Providing governance and standardisation.
+By ensuring transparency and increasing openness between government agencies and their people, you can keep your business ahead of the game and constantly enhance how your customers are assisted.

-Companies are finding that new technologies are not only helping accelerate their digital transformation, but are also playing a huge part in globalisation as well.
-For example, five new technologies that are dramatically affecting globalisation in finance are:
+Companies are finding that new technologies are not only helping accelerate their digital transformation—they’re also playing a huge part in globalisation as well.
+New technologies dramatically affecting globalisation in finance include:

 1. Robotic process automation (RPA)

 RPA makes it easy to build, deploy, and manage software that mimics human interactions.
-This software technology creates those defined actions quicker and more consistently, making workflows more streamlined and responsive resulting in more profits, customer engagement, and productivity.
+This software technology can perform defined actions quicker and more consistently, making workflows more streamlined and responsive resulting in more profits, customer engagement, and productivity.

-AI and machine learning, as well as cognitive agents and smart machines, have the potential to completely reshape both foreign and domestic cross-border transactions and streamline efficiencies.
+AI and machine learning, as well as cognitive agents and smart machines, have the potential to completely reshape both foreign and domestic cross-border transactions while streamlining efficiencies.
 Businesses have the ability to validate financial analytics in a fraction of the time, cutting overall exposure to trading risks.

 3. Blockchain technologies